- Division Chief, Neuropsychology

 Postdoctoral Fellowship in Clinical Neuropsychology

-Applications will be accepted in 2022 for the 7/2022-6/2024 training cycle.
+Applications will be accepted starting in the fall of 2023 for the 7/2024-6/2026 training cycle.
 We anticipate that we will be participating in the National Match Program for residencies in clinical neuropsychology.

 A two-year postdoctoral fellowship in clinical neuropsychology.
 The fellowship program uses a scientist-practitioner model that has clinical, didactic, and research opportunities.
 Training follows the Houston Conference guidelines and will prepare fellows for board certification in neuropsychology by the American Board of Professional Psychology (ABPP).
 The training focuses primarily on adult and geriatric populations, though there may be opportunities to work with older adolescents.
 Fellows will have the opportunity to see individuals with a range of medical, neurological, and psychiatric diagnoses.
 Approximately 50% of the fellow’s time will focus on seeing patients through the Comprehensive Epilepsy Center, including pre- and post-surgical neuropsychological evaluations and assessments to aid in the differential diagnosis of psychogenic non-epileptic seizures (PNES).
 Other primary responsibilities include evaluations of referrals through the Cognitive Disorders division and pre-surgical evaluations for deep brain stimulation (DBS) for the treatment of movement disorders including Parkinson’s disease.
 Referrals from outside neurologists and inpatient consultations are also important responsibilities.
 There are also opportunities to see individuals for cognitive rehabilitation or individual psychotherapy.